Wandalen/willbe/doc/version2.eng/concept/WillFileNamedAndSplit.md

 ### Named <code>will-file</code>

-Kind of <code>will-file</code>, which has nonstandard name.
+Kind of <code>will-file</code> which has nonstandard name.
 It makes possible to have multiple modules with different names in a directory.

-`Will-file` name that looks like `.will.[extension]` is considered unnamed.
+Name of `will-file` that looks like `.will.[extension]` is considered unnamed.
 At the same time, a directory may contain one unnamed `will-file` and unlimited number of named ones.
 To work with named `will-files` the` .with` command is used.
 Example: to build the `release` build scenario in the `will-file` named `final.release.will.yml` the command looks like` will .with final.release.will.yml .build release`.
 To work with the `will-files` group the` .each` command is used.
 The figure shows the output of the `ls -al` command in the module directory of named `will-files`:

 ![will.file.named.unnamed.png](./Images/will.file.named.unnamed.png)